thermofisherlsms/iapi/README.md

 # iapi
-Instrument Application Programming Interface for the Thermo Fisher Scientific Fusion- and Exactive-series  Mass Spectrometers.
+Instrument Application Programming Interface for the Thermo Fisher Scientific Tribrid, Exactive, and Exploris series Mass Spectrometers.

 ## News

+Tribrid Series 4.0 has been released!
+The fixes from the patch for 3.5 are all incorporated into 4.0, so no patch is requried.
+See the [changelog](https://github.com/thermofisherlsms/iapi/blob/master/changelog.md) for details.

-Tribrid Series 3.5 has been released!
-Use of the IAPI with Tune 3.5 requires a patch, available [here](https://github.com/thermofisherlsms/iapi/blob/master/misc/).
+Note, use of the IAPI with Tune 3.5 requires a patch, available [here](https://github.com/thermofisherlsms/iapi/blob/master/misc/).

 ## About